Reference Manual

 formula ::= term ">" term

-The greater-than operator on natural numbers is defined in Nat.pf and is defined in terms of less-than as follows
+The greater-than operator on unsigned integers is defined in UInt.pf and is defined in terms of less-than as follows

 x > y = y < x